Andrew (Certified Veterinary Technician)

 Jim came to work at AHA because Dr. Johnson needed someone to bring the clinic's computer system into the 21st century.
 His day-to-day schedule includes bookkeeping, network maintenance, personnel management, Web design and marketing, all sorts of repair work, building remodeling, and anything else that needs to be done.

-In his free time he enjoys reading, playing synthesizers, and spending time with his sports enthusiast son.
+In his free time he enjoys reading, cooking, playing synthesizers with his band The Bitter Ends, and spending time with his sports enthusiast son.

 Josh (Certified Veterinary Technician)

 Josh moved to Oregon in 1996 to escape the Iowa winters, summers, springs and falls of his youth.
 He flipped burgers at McDonald's for 3 months before getting hired as AHA's first ever male receptionist.
 Having worked for a vet in Iowa, he had the required experience to challenge the state boards when AHA needed another CVT in 1998.
 He became our fourth CVT at the time.
 He spent a few years at another hospital in town, but came back to AHA in 2007, and has been here ever since.
-Besides veterinary medicine, his passions are singing, playing guitar, race simulators and making goofy faces at his wife and new son.
-He has two silly cats and two even sillier dogs.
+Besides veterinary medicine, his passions are singing, playing music, race simulators and making goofy faces at his wife and kids.
+He has a mischievous cat and a sweet senior dog.

 Kimberlie (Veterinary Assistant)

-Kimberlie was born and raised in Port Orford, a small coastal town in the south west of Oregon.
+Kimberlie was born and raised in Port Orford, a small coastal town in the southwest of Oregon.
 She moved to Eugene to pursue a career as a veterinary technician and to work in the veterinary field.
-While growing up she learned most of her animal knowledge from her family's farm and through her 4-H club.
-Her favorite animals are her family's dogs Orie, Holly, Bindi, her horses Bo and Copper, and her piggies Funky Fresh and Geneviéve.
-When not working or with her animals, Kimberlie is printmaking, taking photos for her photography hobby, and collecting and playing retro video games.
+While growing up she learned most of her animal knowledge by raising pigs and horses and from her family's farm and through her 4-H club.
+Kimberlie has two guinea pigs - a hairless male guinea pig by the name of Zorro and a fully-haired female pig she adopted recently.
+When not working or with her animals, Kimberlie is printmaking, embroidering, taking photos, and collecting and playing retro video games.

 MacKenzie (Certified Veterinary Technician)